Asanda-Ndlela/Java-ToDoList/README.md

 ## Resources Used
 1. Java
 2. File I/O(File, FileWriter, PrintWriter)
-3. Scanner for user inut
+3. Scanner for user input

 ## How To Run
 1. Make sure Java is installed on your system.